Black box insurance is great for careful drivers who are frustrated by the high cost of car insurance.

 What is black box insurance?

-Black box insurance technology measures everything from acceleration to cornering, so your insurer can get a comprehensive impression of your driving habits and charge you accordingly.
+Black box insurance policies are powered by technology that measures everything from acceleration to cornering, so your insurer can get a comprehensive impression of your driving habits and charge you accordingly.

-Typically drivers are charged a fixed premium with a certain number of miles allowed per year, however some policies work by refunding drivers for good behaviour and increasing the premium for poor driving scores.
+Typically drivers are charged a fixed premium with a certain number of miles allowed per year, however some black box and telematics insurance policies work by refunding drivers for good behaviour and increasing the premium for poor driving score.

-Some black box insurers work more like mobile phone contracts, so you top up in bundles of miles depending on how much you’re driving (which is why it’s sometimes called ‘pay as you go insurance’).
+Some telematics insurers work more like mobile phone contracts, so you top up in bundles of miles depending on how much you’re driving (which is why it’s sometimes called ‘pay as you go insurance’).

 Consequently, if you are a safe driver under 25 you will probably benefit most from black box insurance policies.